 Cruising, even facing the small swell is also a problem : the spray having very quickly made fully soak the front deck where we had established our base camp.
 Fortunately, on the one hand the M200 is IP43 (water resistant to a certain extent), the same for the new TB-50 batteries, but we also had plastic sheets for the navigation times between Frioul islands and Fos-sur-Mer, as well as waterproof pelicases.
 This did not prevent all of our equipment to have a very salty taste after these operations !

-As we can figure it, there is a lot of constraints, but in the end it is quite a positive balance for scientists who have been able to compare their results : those collected by drone with Aeromon device that cost less than 20,000 €, and with the ones collected on ground with a set of sensors worthing more a million euros.
+As we can figure it, there is a lot of constraints, but in the end it is quite a positive balance for scientists who have been able to compare their results : those collected by drone with Aeromon device that worth less than 20,000 €, and with the ones collected on ground with a set of sensors worthing more a million euros.

 Aeromon was pleased to see that the data analyzed by its BH-12 device following the flights were reliable because they were very similar, and sometimes even identical, to those of the swedish scientists. (note that Aeromon measurements are available as service).

 Thus, after the first returns, Aeromon and Atmosud have established an array of main Advantages / Disadvantages for measuring the Air Quality (AQ) with BH-12 device boarded on drone: